huylllooo/Portfolio-Site/README.md

 The portfolio site can be opened by clicking the following link: https://huylllooo.github.io/Portfolio-Site/

+Consider running the site locally for the full functionality.

 ## Running locally

 1. Select 'Download .zip' option, extract downloaded file.